HalfSquare/MonteCarloSimulation/.gitlab/merge_request_templates/Code.md

 ## Author's checklist
 This is a checklist for the author(s) to ensure that the changes are of good quality and appropriate.
 All of the points must be ticked before the merge request can be submitted.
 - [ ] Apply the ~Development label
+- [ ] Apply the appropriate epic
-- [ ] All other teammates are aware and have mutually agreed that the following changes can be made to the documentation
+- [ ] All other teammates are aware and have mutually agreed that the following changes can be made to the code
 - [ ] Follow our [Style Guide for code](LINK).
 - [ ] Have the correct Sprint selected in the Milestone section
 - [ ] Have appropriate labels selected in the Labels section